Sports in Boston

-The Greater Boston region is the only city/surrounding area in American professional sports in which all facilities are privately owned and operated.
+The Greater Boston region is the only city/surrounding area in American professional sports in which all facilities for men's teams are privately owned and operated.
 The Patriots and Revolution both own Gillette Stadium, the Red Sox own Fenway Park, and TD Garden is owned by Delaware North, owner of the Bruins.
 The Celtics rent TD Garden from Delaware North.
+This is not the case for teams in the most prominent women's leagues—Boston Fleet, the region's representative in the Professional Women's Hockey League, plays at the Tsongas Center, owned by the University of Massachusetts Lowell, and the National Women's Soccer League's future Boston Legacy FC is set to start play in 2026 in White Stadium, owned by Boston's public school district.